allegroai/clearml-helm-charts/charts/clearml-serving/README.md

 ## Introduction

 The **clearml-serving** is the Kubernetes serving for for [ClearML](https://github.com/allegroai/clearml-serving).
-It allows you to serve mopdels on a Kubernetes cluster.
+It allows you to serve models on a Kubernetes cluster.

 # Upgrading Chart